oakslab/trial-day-repository/README.md

 4. Make sure you have latest migrations on your database.
 Run `pnpm run --filter=database migrate:dev` in the root directory.
 This will run all the migrations to your local database.

-5. Run `pnpm run build` in the root directory to check
+5. Run `pnpm run build` in the root directory and check that the app builds successfully.

 6. Run `pnpm run dev` in the root directory to start the application.